onehaitao/SemEval2010-to-TACRED/README.md

 # SemEval2010-to-TACRED
-A simple tool for converting data format from SemEval2010 to TACRED.
+A simple tool for converting the format of data from SemEval2010 to TACRED.

 ## Environment Requirements
 * python 3.6